novice79/homebrew-clang-cross/Readme.md

     armv7-alpine-linux-musl-c++ main.cpp
     ...

+autotools/b2 cross build can refer to [example/win-zlib-openssl-boost.sh](example/win-zlib-openssl-boost.sh)

-examples for cmake/meson/autotools build to be continued
+examples for cmake/meson build to be continued